 Almost 40% of people under the age of 40 have a tattoo, and at least 25% of them regret it.
 Tattooing pushes ink into the dermis, and any procedure that breaks the protective barrier of the skin provides an entry point for bacteria as well as viruses.
 Small localized infections around the site of the tattoo can easily spread into surrounding skin areas and become cellulitis, or spread to the blood stream and cause sepsis.
 Allergies have also been reported to tattoo ink, and equipment or surroundings that are not properly cleaned can transfer viruses such as hepatitis C and HIV.
 Transmission of leprosy, syphilis, tuberculosis and warts during tattooing has also been reported.
 When done badly, both piercings and tattoos can scar.

 Choose your body artist wisely.
 Ask what their sterilization procedures are and check their brands of ink are from a reputable supplier.
 The more you can lower the risk of getting an infection, suffering an allergic reaction, bleeding or scarring, the better.

 The Big Squeeze: Waist Training

 Waist training uses corset-like contraptions to mold your body into a slimmer figure, achieving that much-desired hour-glass look.
-Corset-wearing first became fashionable in the 18th and 19th century but has recently experienced a resurgence in popularity with celebrities such as the Kardashians promoting these waist-snatching devices.
+Corset-wearing first became fashionable in the 18th and 19th century but in 2017 experienced a resurgence in popularity with celebrities such as the Kardashians promoting these waist-snatching devices.